pattonsgirl/CEG2350/Labs/Lab07/README.md

 3. Run `strings` on the filesystem partition on `xvbd` - read through the output and make an analysis about what output you are viewing.
 4. Delete **one** of the files with a secret.
 5. Run `strings` on the filesystem partition on `xvbd` - read through the output and determine if the secret, while no longer accessible via the filesystem, is still readable on the partition.
 6. Read through this article: [techmint - permanently and securely delete files in Linux](https://www.tecmint.com/permanently-and-securely-delete-files-directories-linux/) and determine a way to truly delete a file and overwrite it's contents on the disk.
-Write a short report of steps and proof that the file is no longer readable on the disk.
+You can use your second secret file.
+Write a short report of steps to wipe it from the disk and proof that the file is no longer readable on the disk.
     - `shred` is recommended

 ## Extra Credit - Create a Virtual Filesystem